Department of Natural Resources

 Michigan’s birds are some of the most beautiful and fascinating creatures to observe outdoors.
 Learn all about birding in Michigan including what you need to get started and great locations to visit to see a wide variety of species.

-Get ready for a special treat this spring - the emergance of Brood X cicadas!
-Some counties in southern Michigan are part of Brood X, the group of periodical cicadas due to emerge in late April to mid May when ground temperatures get high enough.
+Get ready for a special treat this spring - the emergence of Brood X cicadas!
+Some counties in southern Michigan are part of Brood X, the group of periodical cicadas due to emerge in late April to mid-May when ground temperatures get high enough.

-One of Michigan's most sought after viewing species is the elk, and fall is the best time to catch a glimps of these majecstic creatures.
+One of Michigan's most sought-after viewing species is the elk, and fall is the best time to catch a glimpse of these majestic creatures.
 Learn all about Michigan's elk herd, see a map of designated elk viewing locations and more.

 Every year in Michigan, a migration of thousands of Sandhill Cranes takes place in the southern Lower Peninsula.
 Head south to Jackson and Washtenaw counties where Sandhill Cranes spend the months of October and early November in Michigan marshlands.

 Do you have what it takes to make a home for wildlife?
 Learn about Michigan's wildlife playing "What in the Wild" - a game consisting of 120 cards containing plant and animal species and the food, shelter and space they need to survive.
 Five different games included.